 We fell in love with this modern and non-traditional geometric mobile that fits this nursery so well.
 The wood and brass tones complement each other and the entire space perfectly.

-Our clients just loved how their nursery turned out, and we are so happy with how it all came together.
+Our clients just loved how the interior design of their nursery turned out, and we are so happy with how it all came together.
 We know baby Charlie will be able to enjoy this room for many years to come!
 What's your favorite element of this nursery?
 Let us know in the comments.